-If you believe your employer has violated state or federal employment laws and do not know where to seek help, do not hesitate to contact an experienced North Charleston wrongful termination attorney at Shelly Leeke Law Firm to discuss your legal options.
+Do you believe your employer has violated state or federal employment laws?
+Are you unsure of where to seek help?
+Do not hesitate to contact an experienced North Charleston wrongful termination attorney at Shelly Leeke Law Firm to discuss your legal options during a free consultation today.

 When Termination Is Considered “Wrongful”